Aguas-da-Amazonia/Above.a.dove/README.md

 In [Clash Verge](https://clashverge.net/en/) (available both for macOS & Windows) unlike in other proxy servers, you can use a **_Tun mode_** instead of the regular **_proxy mode_**, which will force all traffic to be routed over Clash and as a result all protocols (not just http & https) will be filtered by the rules you create - this a crusial step to make the filter list published here act as expected!

 <ins>Understanding the importance of DNS blocking vs /etc/hosts blocking</ins>

+## Pi-hole

+since version 5 Pi-hole does not support Regex in filter lists, as a consequence you'll have to add the domains to be blocked by hand and click on 'Add domain as wildcard' button in block each dubdomain too.